Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 What Is Behavior Chain Analysis?

-Behaviour Chain Analysis is a psychological technique that examines the sequence of circumstances that led to a particular behaviour to determine why it occurred.
+Behavior Chain Analysis is a psychological technique that examines the sequence of circumstances that led to a particular behavior to determine why it occurred.
 It shows you how to break automatic patterns and unintentionally repeat them by following the cycle from trigger to interpretation, emotion, action, and outcome.

 Why Do You Keep Reacting the Same Way?

-The next time, you promise yourself, you’ll remain focused and talk correctly.
+The next time, you promise yourself you’ll stay focused and speak correctly.
 However, something within you takes control when the time comes.
 You become angry, retreat, go into too much detail, scroll for hours, or eat without hunger.
 Later on, you experience regret and confusion.

 The question “Why do I lack willpower?” is not the fundamental inner one.
 The question is, “What is going on inside of me between the trigger and the reaction?”

-At this point, Behaviour Chain Analysis crosses the context of treatment.
+At this point, Behavior Analysis extends beyond the context of treatment.
 It turns into a lens.
 Most people think their actions are the issue, but in reality, a quick emotional chain begins in just a few seconds.

-Research on dialectical behaviour therapy and cognitive-behavioural therapy1 suggests that mapping behavioural sequences reduces impulsive reactions and increases emotional awareness by refocusing attention from judgement to observation.
+Research on dialectical behavior therapy and cognitive-behavioral therapy suggests that mapping behavioral sequences reduces impulsive reactions and increases emotional awareness by refocusing attention from judgment to observation.

 You are not reacting randomly.
 You are following a chain.